rodneyruan/RodneyNotes/EnglishLearning/TOFEL_essay.md

 controversial- This is a controversial topic, but I think concerned - targeted advertising isn’t an ethical problem I am not concerned about it.
 I am deeply concerned... regardless of - She is determined to do regardless of all consequences.
-Regardless of cost.
+Regardless of cost. overestimated exaggerated overblown underestimated - The importance of doing sth is often overblown.

 ```